You are using an unsupported browser :(

 Corey produces BEC's first product video (with many more to come) featuring the installation of the TPSKIT3.

 This year marks another busy year of changes and developments at BEC.
-We will be attending the SEMA show for the first time this year and work is already underway to make it a huge success.
+We exhibited at the SEMA Show for the first time this year and it was a huge success.

 Jackson "Jake" Chandler, who used to work part-time at BEC back in the old days, returns to lead the product marketing and 24/7 self-service technical support efforts.
 Welcome back, Jake!

-Corey Jones is now a full-time independent contractor and will be leveraging his television and video production experience in the coming months.
-The skilled efforts of Corey and Liz Jones will become more apparent to customers in the near future and especially at the SEMA show.
+Corey Jones and his wife, Liz, are now full-time independent contractors.
+He will be leveraging his television and video production experience while Liz will be designing our graphics.
+The skilled efforts of Corey and Liz will become more apparent to customers in the near future.

 In addition to great telephone support, the new self-service technical support options will include a highly-detailed online troubleshooting guide and an exhaustive collection of how-to videos that take the guesswork out of product installation and configuration.
 The advantage of these resources is that they will be available around the clock, even while everyone at BEC is sound asleep, so many problems and questions can be resolved without having to wait until Monday morning.